analoq/cpsc351_ass1/README.txt

 ------------
 Programs can be built with the Makefile using make

+For the shell:
+  Run ./createBash for the shell type "exit" to quit

 For the Downloader:
   Ensure urls.txt in working directory
   Run ./serial for serial downloader